Finding the Right House

 Buying With The Signature Sales Team

-When you find the house that is just right for your family, we will put your best interest first as we negotiate fiercely on your behalf.
-After that, we will work tirelessly to ensure that inspections, appraisals, financing and the myriad other issues that can emerge are all buttoned up long before we sit down at the settlement table (yes, we’ll be there, too).
-We will remain vested in your successful home-buying experience from our first conversation to the day you start unpacking boxes in your new home — and beyond.
+As we assist you in finding the home that is just right for you, we will put your best interest first.
+We will work tirelessly to ensure that the entire process is seamless and secure, as we remain vested in your experience from our first conversation to the day you start unpacking boxes in your new home — and beyond.

 The Buying Process

 For planning purposes, and depending on the type of loan program you will use, you should allow 3-4 months for the home-buying process from start to finish.
 You might decide to put in an offer on the first home you view with one of our agents, or your search might be longer, depending on how flexible or specific your needs, wants and priorities dictate.
 On average, the offer-to-close period takes about 45-60 days.
 Regardless of the timeline, your CENTURY 21 New Millennium agent can help guide you every step of the way throughout the entire process.